 How to make gravy without drippings

 To make gravy without drippings you need to find a substitute for that good browned meaty flavor.
-What you do is brown some aromatics like onions and garlic in lots of butter.
+What you do is brown some aromatics like onions and garlic in lots of butter (for a vegan version of this recipe, head over here).
 Then whisk in flour and brown that lightly as well.
 These two browning steps add a good meaty flavor and also get you that quintessential brown gravy color.

 Today’s easy gravy recipe is not only good for when you deep fry your turkey, or brine it.
 It’s also a useful way to make gravy ahead of time, anytime.

 Why use a make-ahead gravy recipe?
 When cooking a roast dinner, there are a lot of last minute things that need to be done.
 Gravy making is typically one of them.
 If you do a make-ahead gravy, you’ve just made those last minutes much easier.
 But wait, what do you do when the roast comes out and there are delectable brown drippings in the pan?
 Drizzle them into your pre-made gravy for extra-intense flavor.